Fiber-reinforced concrete: Historical perspective

 The concept of using fibers as reinforcement is not new.
 Fibers have been used as reinforcement since ancient times.
 Historically, horsehair was used in mortar and straw in mudbricks.
 In the 1900s, asbestos fibers were used in concrete.
 In the 1950s, the concept of composite materials came into being and fiber-reinforced concrete was one of the topics of interest.
 Once the health risks associated with asbestos were discovered, there was a need to find a replacement for the substance in concrete and other building materials.
 By the 1960s, steel, glass (GFRC), and synthetic (such as polypropylene) fibers were used in concrete.
 Research into new fiber-reinforced concretes continues today.

 Fibers are usually used in concrete to control cracking due to plastic shrinkage and to drying shrinkage.
 They also reduce the permeability of concrete and thus reduce bleeding of water.
 Some types of fibers produce greater impact, abrasion, and shatter resistance in concrete.
 Larger steel or synthetic fibers can replace rebar or steel completely in certain situations.
 Fiber reinforced concrete has all but completely replaced bar in underground construction industry such as tunnel segments where almost all tunnel linings are fiber reinforced in lieu of using rebar.
+This may, in part, be due to issues relating to oxidation or corrosion of steel reinforcements.
+This can occur in climates that are subjected to water or intense and repeated moisture, see Surfside building collapse.
 Indeed, some fibers actually reduce the compressive strength of concrete.
+Lignocellulosic fibers in a cement matrix can degrade due to the hydrolysis of lignin and hemicelluloses.